Skip to main content

 Tried: Open flag.ppm directly in a web browser or text editor expecting to read the flag as text.

-PPM is a binary image format - opening it in a browser shows a blank page or download prompt, and a text editor shows binary garbage.
-You need an image viewer that understands PPM (GIMP, display from ImageMagick, or eog) so the pixel data is rendered as a visual image where the flag text is legible.
+PPM is a binary image format.
+A browser shows a blank page or a download prompt, and a text editor shows binary garbage.
+Use a viewer that understands PPM (GIMP, ImageMagick's display, or eog) so the pixels actually render.

 Tried: Run strings on flag.ppm looking for the flag as an embedded ASCII string.

-The flag is rendered visually as pixel data in the image, not stored as a literal ASCII string in the file.
-The pixel bytes that draw the flag characters are ECB-encrypted values - they are not printable ASCII.
-Only rendering the image lets you read the flag text visually.
+The flag is drawn into the image as pixels, not stored as an ASCII string.
+The bytes that form the letters are ECB-encrypted values and are not printable text, so only rendering the image lets you read it.

 Learn more